syncfusion-content/javascript-docs/js/api/ejLinearGauge.md

-Specify enableResize value of Linear gauge See <a href="global.html#OuterCustomLabelPosition">OuterCustomLabelPosition</a>
+Specify isResponsive value of Linear gauge See <a href="global.html#OuterCustomLabelPosition">OuterCustomLabelPosition</a>